multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 ```

 ## Sending and Simulating Transactions
 To execute transactions, we use the network providers to broadcast them to the network.
-Keep in mind that for transactions to be processed, they must be signed
+Keep in mind that for transactions to be processed, they must be signed.

 ### Sending a Transaction